SvenGDK/OrbisPro/README.md

 - Account Management Settings
   - Change the Username

+## Font Note
+OrbisPro will use the SST font family ONLY if installed.<br>
+It is NOT included in the repository nor in the final archive.

 ## ROG Ally Notes
 - Control Mode needs to be set to "Gamepad"